lopes/logbook/content/2023-gpt35-seo-advice.md

 Cut to March 6th, 2023.
 I was reading some news when I stumbled upon [this post](https://medium.com/geekculture/a-paper-summarizer-with-python-and-gpt-3-2c718bc3bc88) from 2021 teaching how to use GPT-3 (not 3.5) to summarize scientific papers and, as a blogger, I thought: Why not using it to summarize my posts with SEO techniques?
 Right in my first mock-ups, I expanded the idea for all fields I need to fill in every post: Title, summary, and tags.
 That's how I started the [Hakspek project](https://github.com/lopes/hakspek).

-> **Disclaimers**:
+{% admonition(type="info", title="Disclaimers") %}
->  - being able to use GPT does not make me an AI expert, so this text is from an amateur perspective.
+- Being able to use GPT does not make me an AI expert, so this text is from an amateur perspective.
->  - I used ChatGPT to help me write some parts of this document, of course.
+- I used ChatGPT to help me write some parts of this document, of course.
+{% end %}

 ## Coding